-Mikołaj Rej, also known under his pen name, Ambroży Kurczbok Rożek.
-Writer, poet, playwright, translator.
+Mikołaj Rej, also known under his pen name, Ambroży Kurczbok Rożek, is a writer, poet, playwright and translator.
 Known as the father of Polish literature.

-Born 4 February 1505 in Żurawno near Halicz, died somewhere in autumn of 1569 in Rejowiec.
+Born 4 February 1505 in Żurawno, near Halicz, Rej died somewhere in autumn of 1569 in Rejowiec.
 He was a son of quite rich but illiterate nobleman of Oksza coat of arms.
-He studied in Skalbmierz and Lvov and got into jagiellonian University in 1518, however he studied there for only a year.
+He studied in Skalbmierz and Lviv and got into Jagiellonian University in 1518, however, he studied there for only a year.

 When he turned 20, he found himself in the court of Andrzej Tęczyński, Sandomierz Voivode.
-After his father’s death he settled in Chełm Land to take care of his lands.
+After his father’s death, he settled in Chełm Land to take care of his lands.
 He was quite an efficient landowner, which made him a rich man.
 He married Zofia Kosnówna and had a happy family life.
-He was also involved in social matters, he regularly attended general sejm, and was also often chosen to be a deputy.
+He was also involved in social matters, regularly attending the general Sejm, and was also often chosen to be a deputy.
 He was quite popular among his neighbours, being quite a social butterfly.
 He also established two towns – Rejowiec and Oksza.
-King Sigismund the Old granted him Temerówka manor for his translation of book of psalms.
+King Sigismund the Old granted him Temerówka manor for his translation of the Book of Psalms.
 Sigismund II Augustus, in recognition of his civic activity, granted him Dziewięciele village for life.

-Rej got familiar with Calvinism during his frequent stays at the court of Mikołaj Sieniawski.
-He converted at some point in his life and became on of the early advocates of the church, spreading its values in his life and work.
+Rej became familiar with Calvinism during his frequent stays at the court of Mikołaj Sieniawski.
+He converted at some point in his life and became one of the early advocates of the church, spreading its values in his life and work.
 He frequented Calvin synods and established churches on his lands.
 He was responsible for developing Polish theological language, as the field was previously reserved for Latin.
 In 1546 he published Psałterz Dawidów, a translation of the Book of Psalms from Latin.
-Lord’s Postilla, a tome of sermons which appeared in 1557 became hugely popular and was reissued numerous times, much alike Apokalypsis, to jest Dziwna sprawa skrytych tajemnic Pańskich [trans.
-Apokalypsis, or Strange case of Lord’s mysteries] published in 1565, which contained religious considerations and Bible annotations.
+Lord’s Postilla, a tome of sermons which appeared in 1557 became hugely popular and was reissued numerous times, much alike Apokalypsis, to Jest Dziwna Sprawa Skrytych Tajemnic Pańskich (Apokalypsis, or Strange Case of Lord’s Mysteries) published in 1565, which contained religious considerations and Bible annotations.

-Calvinism is also mentioned and explained in his drama Kupiec, to jest Kształt a podobieństwo Sądu Bożego Ostatecznego [trans.
-Merchant, or Structure and resemblance of the Final Judgement], which appeared in 1549.
-The play is based on Naogeorgus’s (a German humanist) book Mercator seu indicium.
+Calvinism is also mentioned and explained in his drama Kupiec, to Jest Kształt a Podobieństwo Sądu Bożego Ostatecznego (Merchant, or Structure and Resemblance of the Final Judgement), which appeared in 1549.
+The play is based on Naogeorgus’s (a German humanist) book Mercator seu Indicium.
 Rej’s work is quite lengthy and static, it is really just a theological-moralistic treaty which sets to prove that faith is more important than good deeds.
 It is also a parody of noble’s courts of law, which Rej was very critical of.

-The other important drama within the same genre is The life of Joseph of Jewish origin, son of Jacob, divided between persons, who embody many virtues and habits.
-The work was dedicated to Isabelle, a Hungarian queen and a daughter of Sigismund the Old.
+The other important drama within the same genre is The life of Joseph of Jewish Origin, Son of Jacob, Divided Between Persons, Who Embody Many Virtues and Habits.
+The work was dedicated to Isabelle, a Hungarian queen and daughter of Sigismund the Old.
 Rej employed a medieval tradition of apocrypha, a story waved around saints’ lives.
 The topic was borrowed from Cornelius Crocus, an author of Comedia sacra cui titulus Joseph.
-Rej’s drama in verse counts around 6000 lines and consists of 12 acts (cases), it’s quite lengthy and full of moralistic speeches.
-It tells a story of biblical Joseph, who was born to a poor Jewish family and ended up as second only to pharaoh in power, and, what’s more, fulfilled God’s mission to lead the Jews out of Egypt.
+Rej’s drama in verse counts around 6000 lines and consists of 12 acts (cases).
+It’s quite lengthy and full of moralistic speeches.
+It tells a story of biblical Joseph, who was born to a poor Jewish family and ended up as second only to Pharaoh in power.

 Dramatic dialogue was, all in all, Rej’s favourite written form.
-In his numerous texts of different lengths everything speaks: people, mammals, birds...
+In his numerous texts of different lengths, everything speaks: people, mammals, birds...
 Each of his texts contains at least a short anecdote ad leads to some kind of moral lesson.
-The most well known dialogue has to be Krótka rozprawa między trzema osobami, Panem, Wójtem a Plebanem, którzy i swe, i innych ludzi przygody wyczytują, a takież i zbytki i pożytki dzisiejszego świata [trans.
-A short discussion between the Lord, the Voivode and the Parish Priest, who recall their own and others’ adventures, which are the joys and hardship of everyday life] published in 1543.
+The most well-known dialogue has to be Krótka Rozprawa Między Trzema Osobami, Panem, Wójtem a Plebanem, Którzy i Swe, i Innych Ludzi Przygody Wyczytują, a Takież i Zbytki i Pożytki Dzisiejszego Świata (A Short Discussion Between the Lord, the Voivode and the Parish Priest, Who Recall Their Own and Others’ Adventures, Which are the Joys and Hardships of Everyday Life) published in 1543.
 It continues the tradition of literary works that serve as a critique of the state of the country and call for reforms.
-The three characters accuse one another, criticise greed and egoism of the clergy, unjustified privileges of the Church, the almost-unlimited power of magnaci (Polish richest nobility), the broken system of quasi-constitutional monarchy, corrupted courts and officials, and finally – reprehensible customs.
+The three characters accuse one another, criticise the greed and egoism of the clergy, unjustified privileges of the Church, the almost-unlimited power of magnaci (Polish richest nobility), the broken system of quasi-constitutional monarchy, corrupted courts and officials, and finally – reprehensible customs.
 The interlocutors, constantly interrupting and correcting one another, are the embodiment of Polish nobility.

-Źwierzyniec, w którym rozmaitych ludzi, źwirząt i ptaków kstałty, przypadki i obyczaje są właśnie wpisane [trans.
-Bestiary where different peoples, mammals and birds’ shapes and practices are described].
+Źwierzyniec, w Którym Rozmaitych Ludzi, Źwirząt i Ptaków Kstałty, Przypadki i Obyczaje są Właśnie Wpisane (Bestiary Where Different Peoples, Mammals and Birds’ Shapes and Practices are Described).
 The tome is extremely interesting formally.
 Rej tried to moderate his free-flowing, conversational style by using then-popular forms like apophtegmatas, emblems and the like.
 The core of the tome is around 700 epigrams built from 8-verse Polish alexandrine.
 The work feels very eclectic and consists of 5 parts with quite varying topics: ethical teachings, gallery of Polish political and cultural figures of the time, praise for Jan Kochanowski, a list of Church and State officials, manners guide (involving tips on personal hygiene) and emblems (popular in 16th century form, which consists of short moral statement, an illustration showing an illustration of the moral teaching and subscription, that is an epigram which translates the term to practical usage).

 The emblems were accompanied by a set of Aesopian tales where animals represent typical human traits and behaviours.
 In the second edition Figliki also appeared, that is around 200 comical epigrams.
 They revolve around Polish nobility’s affinity for dining, always hearty, sometimes even vulgar.
 Even though they are not of highest literary value, they document epoch’s habits and language.

 In 1568, in Kraków, Maciej Wirzbięta published various Rej’s works, which went unpublished until the author was nearing his death.
-The tome was published under a title Źwierciadło albo Kształt, w którym każdy stan snadnie się może swym prawam jako we źwierciadle przypatrzyć [trans.
-Mirror, or A Shape where every class can easily see his laws as if in a mirror].
+The tome was published under a title Źwierciadło Albo Kształt, w Którym Każdy Stan Snadnie się Może Swym Prawam Jako We Źwierciadle Przypatrzyć (Mirror, or A Shape Where Every Class Can Easily See His Laws as if in a Mirror)